blakemcbride/LISPF4/Documentation/README.txt

 Building the system
 -------------------

-Make lispf4.exe and the two image files by typing:
+To make the lispf4 executable and the two image files by typing:

+First, you may want to check the size defaults in the makefile.

 Window/MSVC:   nmake -f Makefile.win